eduard-grosu/whoami/README.md

 ## Notes
 - Do not use this in production.
 See [here](https://flask.palletsprojects.com/en/2.0.x/tutorial/deploy/).
 - I am not going to post installation step by step.
 You need to have a basic understanding of how to use nginx.
+- Feel free to PR in case you find a better way of doing things.
+Thanks!